derril-tech/ai-music-collaborator/README.md

 ---

-Built with ❤️ by the AI Music Collaborator team
+Built with ❤️ by **Derril Filemon** for the AI Music Collaborator team